MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 # People Picker in Adaptive Cards

-You can add a People Picker as an input control to your Adaptive Card through which users can search for people and pick them.
+You can add a People Picker as an input control to your Adaptive Card through which users can search for people and select them.
 You can search for people within the context of the conversation, such as a chat, channel or an organization that the card is sent in.

 For more information on Adaptive Cards, see [Cards Reference](cards-reference.md).